codirk/TYPO3-docker-boilerplate/BEV_README.md

 # prerequisites for windows
+before you start make sure that
+* update windows to a version >19018+
+!!!

 * enter Windows-Features in your search bar
 * select Windows-Subsystem für Linux
 * Open the microsoft store